enebular/docs/en/Files/FileSettings.md

 ### Execute On Deploy

 If it's turned on, files run as the execution files.
-The user is same as enebular-runtime-agent.
+The user is same as enebular-agent.

 ### Max Execution Time

 You can set maximum execution time of **Execution**.
-Set times are from 0 to 300(5 min)sec.
+Set times are from 1 to 300 seconds (5 minutes).

 If the execution exceeds the maximum execution time, execution is forcibly stopped.